 Cosmetic Dentistry & Orthodontics located in Washington, DC

 About 85% of people need to have their wisdom teeth removed during their lifetime.
 If you do, trust the K Street Dental & Orthodontic Group for safe, convenient wisdom teeth removal.
-With two offices, conveniently located in Washington, D.C., and Gaithersburg, Maryland, the dental practice makes this often daunting procedure comfortable and easy.
+Conveniently located in Washington, D.C., the dental practice makes this often daunting procedure comfortable and easy.
 They also guide you through your recovery process.
 To find out if your wisdom teeth need to be removed, set up an appointment online or by phone today.

 Your wisdom teeth are the third set of molars at the back of your mouth, appearing on the top and bottom behind your second molars.
 They typically come in during your young adult years between ages 17-25, well after your permanent teeth come in.

 This means there isn’t enough room for your wisdom teeth to come in properly.
 Without enough space, your wisdom teeth can appear at odd angles, which can lead to many oral health problems that threaten your surrounding teeth and soft tissue.

 Why do I need a wisdom teeth removal procedure?